-- The election of Donald Trump and the reelection of Sen. Richard Burr (R-NC) could spur action on encryption - Trump previously called for an Apple boycott during the company's conflict with the FBI, while draft legislation co-sponsored by Burr earlier this year would have required companies to comply with court orders to decrypt customers' communications and devices - Rep Michael McCaul (R-TX) and Sen. Mark Warner (D-VA) have also proposed legislation calling for the creation of a National Commission on Security and Technology Challenges to address the encryption debate
+- The election of Donald Trump and the reelection of Sen. Richard Burr (R-NC) could spur action on encryption - Trump previously called for an Apple boycott during the company's conflict with the FBI, while draft legislation co-sponsored by Burr last year would have required companies to comply with court orders to decrypt customers' communications and devices - Rep Michael McCaul (R-TX) and Sen. Mark Warner (D-VA) have proposed legislation calling for the creation of a National Commission on Security and Technology Challenges to address encryption issues - A joint report from the House Judiciary and Energy and Commerce Committees released at the end of December struck a middle ground on the contentious issue, urging Congress not to pass measures that would undermine encryption while acknowledging the "legitimate concerns" of the law enforcement and intelligence communities

-Sources: "House, Senate at odds on new authority for cyber war unit," The Hill, May 20, 2016; Missy Ryan and Karen DeYoung, "White House, citing long list of objections, threatens veto of defense bill," The Washington Post, June 7, 2016; Press Release, "Donovan introduces bill to bolster country's cybersecurity defenses," June 14, 2016; Katie Bo Williams, "DHS cyber reorganization bill advances in House," Politico, June 8, 2016; Department of Homeland Security, "Cyber and infrastructure protection transition way ahead: fiscal year 2016 report to Congress," March 17, 2016; Press release, "Perlmutter introduces legislation to help mitigate the impacts of data breaches," September 15, 2016; Mohana Ravindranath, "Cyber bill would let agency heads fired if there's a data breaches," September 21, 2016; July Hay Newman, "As elections loom, officials debate how to protect voting from hackers," Wired, September 21, 2016; Amring Consult, March 23, 2016.
+Sources: Press Release, "Donovan introduces bill to bolster country's cybersecurity defenses," June 14, 2016; Katie Bo Williams, "DHS cyber reorganization bill advances in House," Politico, June 8, 2016; Department of Homeland Security, "Cyber and infrastructure protection transition way ahead: fiscal year 2016 report to Congress," March 17, 2016; Press release, "Perlmuter introduces legislation to help mitigate the impacts of data breaches," September 15, 2016; Mohana Ravioting anathy, "Cyber bill would let agency heads be fired if there's a data breach per 21, 2016; Joyce M. Rosenberg, "Get started: internet security bill may aid small businesses," CNBC, September 26, 2016; Lily Hay Newman, "As elections loom, officials debate how to protect principle of the protection of t